arangodb/docs/3.9/programs-arangod-server.md

 The default value is *true*.

-## Timeout for web interface sessions
+## Timeout for JWT Sessions

 <small>Introduced in: v3.9.0</small>

 `--server.session-timeout value`

-The timeout value for web interface sessions is configurable via the startup option `--server.session-timeout`.
+The lifetime for tokens that can be obtained from the `POST /_open/auth` endpoint is configurable via the `--server.session-timeout` startup option.

 The value for the option can be specified in seconds.

-The session will be renewed automatically as long as you regularly interact with the Web UI in your browser.
+The web interface uses JWT for authentication.
+However, the session will be renewed automatically as long as you regularly interact with the Web UI in your browser.
 You will not get logged out while actively using it.

 ## Server threads